seb135/Decisionmaker/README.md

  - Clear textbox and generate new answer on reclick
  - Get response based on mood.
  - Manually add activities to list of options
- - Store activities in database --> Pandas
+ - Store activities in database --> Pandas?
- - test